-Enter the address of the computer or network from which access is permitted or forbidden in this field.

-- An IP address.

-- To specify an address area, use CIDR format (see "CIDR (Classless Inter-Domain Routing)" on page 26).

-- 0.0.0.0/0 means all addresses.

-Management >> System Settings >> Time and Date [...]
-Interface Internal / External / External 2 / DMZ / VPN / GRE / Dialin Specifies to which interface the rule should apply.
-If no rules are set or if no rule applies, the following default settings apply: NTP access is permitted via Internal.
-Access via External, External 2, DMZ, VPN, Dial-in, and GRE is denied.
-Specify the monitoring options according to your requirements.
-NOTE: If you want to deny access via Internal, you must implement this explicitly by means of corresponding firewall rules, for example, by specifying Drop as the action.
+Management >> System Settin anagement >> System Settings >> Time and Date [] , i i i i i i i i i i i i i i i i i i i From IP Enter the address of the computer or network from which access is permitted or forbidden in this field.
+The following options are available: An IP address.
+To specify an address area, use CIDR format (see "CIDR (Classless Inter-Domain Routing)" on page 26).
+0.0.0.0/0 means all addresses.
+1 nterface Internal / External / External 2 / DMZ / VPN / GRE / Dial- in 1 Specifies to which interface the rule should apply.
+If no rules are set or if no rule applies, the following default set- tings apply: NTP access is permitted via Internal.
+NTP access via External, External 2, DMZ, VPN, Dial-in, and GRE is denied.
+Specify the monitoring options according to your require- ments.
+NOTE: If you want to deny access via Internal , you must implement this explicitly by means of corresponding firewall rules, for example, by specifying Drop as the action.
 Action Accept means that the data packets may pass through.
 Reject means that the data packets are sent back and the sender is informed of their rejection.
-(In Stealth mode, Reject has the same effect as Drop.)
+(In Stealth mode, Reject has the same effect as Drop .)
 Drop means that the data packets are not permitted to pass through.
 They are discarded, which means that the sender is not informed of their whereabouts.
-Comment Freely selectable comment for this rule.
-For each individual firewall rule, you can specify whether the Log use of the rule: Should be logged - activate Log function Should not be logged - deactivate Log function (default)
+(Comment Freely selectable comment for this rule.
+I Log For each individual firewall rule, you can specify whether the use of the rule: Should be logged - activate Log function Should not be logged - deactivate Log function (default) 1 External 2 and Dial-in are only for r devices with a serial interface (s ee "Network >> Interfaces" on page 127)